|Date of Report: Tuesday, 15th May 2018|

 Most of the visitors to this picturesque venue are hikers but there is some interesting trout fishing as well.
 The Cata River contains wild browns, small in the forested upper reaches but larger in the bottom section.
 The nearby Mnyameni Dam contains plenty of pan sized wild rainbows so light tackle is required for angling.
 For more go to http://www.cata.org.za/fly-fishing/.

-We hear that this very productive water has been restocked now so give it another year or so.
-The trout population was decimated in the last drought and heatwave when water as released for downstream users.
+This very productive water has been restocked now, both by Martin Davies and also by the owner, so give it another year or so and expect very good results as the dam has refilled after a period of very low water.
+The trout population was previously decimated in the last drought and heatwave when water as released for downstream users.